pendulum-project/ntpd-rs/DEVELOPMENT.md

  - Split custom servers needed purely for integration testing from the main codebase
  - Limit the scopes where we use unsafe code, ensuring that it is more straightforward to verify.

 In particular, the main `ntp-proto` and `ntp-daemon` crates are setup such that neither contains any unsafe code.
-This is instead limited to the `ntp-udp` and `ntp-clock` crates, which are purposefully kept small and intend to only offer a safe API.
+This is instead limited to the `ntp-udp` and `ntp-clock` crates, which are purposefully kept small and only offer a safe API.

 ### ntp-proto